octo-technology/OpenTezos/docs/ligo/full_examples.md

 Let's create an `indice_types.ligo` file to put all the needed type definition.

-- `indiceStorage` is of integer type
+- `indiceStorage` is of integer type which can be the value of an equity.
 - `indiceEntrypoints` that determine how the contract will be invoked:
   - By increasing the contract storage value with `Increment of int`.
   - By decreasing it with `Decrement of int`.